Privacy Policy

 • data belonging to special categories of personal data (consent)

-• customer service and communication and customer satisfaction surveys (legitimate interest, consent, contractual relationship)
+• customer service and communication, and customer satisfaction surveys (legitimate interest, consent, contractual relationship)

-• billing and debt collection (legitimate interest)
+• invoicing and debt collection (legitimate interest)

-• marketing, including market research, other marketing promotion and analysis, and the production of statistics and measurement of marketing effectiveness (legitimate interest).
+• marketing, including market research, other marketing promotion and analysis, and the production of statistics and measurement of marketing effectiveness (legitimate interest)

 • improving the user experience of our website and other services and monitoring user traffic (consent)